Kizuna Arena Tour

 Kizuna (Note: Kizuna (絆)) Arena Tour (stylized as 2022 JO1 1st Arena Live Tour "Kizuna") was the first concert tour by the Japanese boy band JO1 in support of their second studio album, Kizuna (2022).
 It began on September 3, 2022, at Aichi Sky Expo in Tokoname and concluded on October 23, 2022, at Ariake Arena in Tokyo, comprising 13 shows across five cities.
 The tour met with a positive review and attracted around 110,000 people.
-The Blu-ray/DVD recording of the last show was released on March 15, 2023, and topped the Oricon Music Blu-ray/DVD chart.
+The Blu-ray/DVD recording of the last show was released by Lapone Entertainment on March 15, 2023, and topped the Oricon Music DVD & Blu-ray chart.

 Background

 On May 25, 2022, JO1 released their second studio album, Kizuna, with the theme of "recognizing the bond one has with friends after overcoming hardship together".
 At the release event, JO1 announced their first arena tour of the same name in support of the album.
 The tour was the group's first headlining concert with a live audience and all eleven members participating, after having to limit their activities due to the COVID-19 pandemic shortly after debuting in 2020 and Sukai Kinjo's absence from the one-off concert Open the Door in 2021.
 Initially, the tour was scheduled to visit four cities, with a total of ten shows from September 3 to September 22, 2022.
 In response to the enthusiasm from fans, three additional shows in Tokyo on October 22-23 and a live stream for the Fukuoka show on September 22 were announced on August 12.
 The tour was supported by a live band throughout the entire concert.